greenbone/openvas-scanner/rust/openvasd/README.md

 Currently it is utilizing ospd-openvas.

-To set the log level you haben set environment variable `OPENVASD_LOG` to the following levels:
+The log level can be adjusted with the env variable `OPENVASD_LOG` and can have the following values:

 - TRACE
 - DEBUG